schmidtseb/japanese-reader/README.md

     supabase link --project-ref <your-project-ref>
     ```

-4. Set up secrets for your Supabase Edge Functions.
-In your Supabase dashboard under Project Settings > Edge Functions, add the following secrets:
+4.  **Set up secrets for your Supabase Edge Functions.** In your Supabase dashboard under Project Settings > Edge Functions, add the following secrets:
-    -   `ENCRYPTION_KEY`: A 32-character string for encrypting API keys (e.g., generate one with `openssl rand -base64 32`).
+    -   **`ENCRYPTION_KEY`**: A random string that is **exactly 32 characters long**.
+This is critical for AES-256 encryption.
+        -   **To generate a valid key**, you can use a password manager or run this command in your terminal: `openssl rand -hex 16` (This generates 16 random bytes and represents them as 32 hexadecimal characters).
+        -   **Important:** Using a key of any other length will cause an "Invalid key length" error in the functions.
-    -   `JWT_SECRET`: Your project's JWT Secret from Project Settings > API.
+    -   **`JWT_SECRET`**: Your project's JWT Secret from Project Settings > API.

 5.  **Configure OAuth Redirect URLs:** For Google Sign-In to work correctly, you must tell Supabase which URLs are allowed for redirection after a user authenticates.
     -   Go to your Supabase project dashboard.